 I think the best part is that they are ready for you when want to serve them, already done in a single serving size.
 What could be easier than that for summer desserts!!

-Everything from pies and cakes, to pudding and cobblers can be made in jars!!
+Everything from pies and cakes, to pudding and cobblers, can be made in jars!!
 There are tips and tricks and helpful techniques all outlined in the cookbook.
-Along withe 2 dozen color photos.
+Along with 2 dozen color photos.

 It seems like there are endless desserts to choose from in this exciting cookbook.
 I will be diving in to try more.
 I hope you get a copy!!!
 Enjoy!!

 - 3/4 cup Kirsch

 - 1 1/2 cups heavy or whipping cream

 - 1 chocolate pound cake fresh or frozen